 Then I had a shiny new six-month-old ship that was leaking fuel, money, and hope.
 I thrashed a bit.
 The economy was still rough and my job prospects were challenging.
 I interviewed, I consulted, I did freelance, I sold a lot of my things, all in the spirit of keeping the rocket heading forward.
 But it wasn’t enough.
 A lot of things did not work out.
 Still, our little crew kept our sense of humor and adventure.
 My ex-wife wasn’t so understanding.
 Even my mom and sister began to point out the weaknesses and obvious problems they had warned me about when I first made plans to get my own ship again.
 Lots of people were unhappy.
 But inside the failing rocket, our little trio, laughed, celebrated, jumped on the trampoline, sailed through a few more years of school and weekends together.

 A year ago, at Christmas time it was clear the only way to survive was to abandon the spaceship.
 In a few short months of hand-wringing and furious activity, I got rid of about 50% of my things, and sold the spaceship and returned to the “captain without a ship” state that I find myself in right now.
 I put what was left of my things in storage and moved into my mom’s garage.
 And again, I went back to the drawing board in search of a better map.

 Have you read the entire series?
-Click below for more excited episodes.
+Click below for more exciting episodes.

 image: 1947 Rocketship Galileo, tom voter, creative commons usage